worikgh/llm-web/llm-web-fe/issues.md

 * Now there are multiple conversations the cost per conversation should be in the side panel.
 Currently only clear conversation cost when "clear conversation" is used.
 * "clear conversations" button is deprecated
-* Conversation labels in the side panel are not necessarily unique.
-If two conversations start with "Hi" they will both end up labeled "Hi"